hzsolt21/hzsolt21.github.io/_drafts/EternalRed.markdown

 First we open the smb connection to the target.
 Then we try to upload the file given in the parameter.
 Then we execute the exploit.
 <br>
 <h2>Exploit execution</h2>
 This is the actual exploitation part.
 So far only the exploit code has been uploaded.
 If everything goes right, this few line will execute the uploaded code.
-The main idea is, that Samba can load libraries from shared locations.
+The main idea is that Samba can load libraries from shared locations.
 This information will be handy because we know now that only special files can be uploaded and executed.
 Now, for the execution to work, we need the full path of the uploaded payload.
 This is the point where in case the payload does not seem to execute, you need to make adjustments.
 The actual malformed request should not be changed just the parameters.
-First let's not update the code here, but give ourself a better view on what's actually happening by writhing the actual malformed request to console.
+First let's not update the code here, but give yourself a better view on what's actually happening by writing the actual malformed request to the console.
 Modified code:
 <br>
 ```